Hardwood Maintenance: Tips To Extend The Life Of Hardwood Floors

 Avoid High Heels and Pet Claws:

 High heels can dent hardwood floors, and pet claws can leave scratches.
-Encourage guests to remove their shoes when entering your home, and keep your pets’ nails trimmed to protect your floors.
+Encourage guests to remove their shoes and keep pet nails trimmed.

 3. Deep Cleaning and Refinishing: When and How